kwonus/AV-Engine/README.md

 ### Blueprint-Blue Internals

 Blueprint-Blue is an in-process .NET 8 assembly.
 It uses standard C# interfaces for parameters and the return types.
 However, the assembly also obfuscates calls to a native Rust library to parse the specialized Quelle grammar into a JSON parse tree.
 The relationship to the [Rust] [Pinshot-blue library](https://github.com/kwonus/pinshot-blue) is shown in Figure 1.
 Once a parse tree [JSON text] is converted into the Blueprint-Blue object framework, it is returned to the AV-Engine for further processing.
 The OO model/blueprint is depicted in Figure 3-1.
+All green objects in the diagram relate to explicit Quelle commands.
+All purple objects in the diagram relate to implicit Quelle commands/expressions.
+All gray objects are neutral or shared.

 ![](QCommand.png)